Proving You Can't Do Your Past Work at a Disability Hearing

 Ways to Prove You Can’t Do Your Past Work at a Disability Hearing

-If you've been denied at the initial and reconsideration stages of the disability determination process—as most applicants are—you'll need to request a hearing in front of an administrative law judge to prove that you can't do your past work.
+If you’ve been denied at the initial and reconsideration stages of the disability determination process (as most applicants are), you’ll need to request a hearing in front of an administrative law judge to prove that you can’t do your past work.

 The easiest way to show that you can’t do your past work is to have an RFC that rules out activities at the exertional or skill level of your old jobs.
 For example, if you used to move cargo weighing over 50 pounds and your RFC restricts you from lifting more than 20 pounds, you won’t be able to return to cargo handling.
 Or, if your RFC limits you to simple tasks and your past work was as an accountant, that job is eliminated.

 But job demands and work histories are frequently more complicated.
-Non-exertional limitations, like not being able to stoop or crouch, can still rule out your past work even if it's within your exertional or skill level.
-At a disability hearing, judges usually need the help of a vocational expert ("VE") to determine whether you can do your past work.
+Non-exertional limitations, like not being able to stoop or crouch, can still rule out your past work even if it’s within your exertional or skill level.
+At a disability hearing, judges usually need the help of a vocational expert (VE) to determine whether you can do your past work.
 The VE provides detailed information about job duties, so their testimony plays an important role at your hearing.

 Make Sure the Vocational Expert Uses the Right Job

-The VE has access to several tools that rely on the DOT job classifications (a 9-digit number called a "DOT code") to decide whether you can do any of the jobs you've done in the past.
+The VE has access to several tools that use the DOT job classifications (a 9-digit number called a “DOT code”) to decide whether you can do any of the jobs you’ve done in the past.
 Normally, the VE will review your work history report before the hearing and look up the DOT codes that correspond to your jobs.
-But the DOT codes don't always accurately reflect the day-to-day duties of your work.
+But the DOT codes don’t always accurately reflect the day-to-day duties of your work.

-You can avoid having the VE mischaracterize your past work by comprehensively filling out your work history report and providing specific details during the hearing when the VE asks you what you did at your jobs.
-Don't rely on your job title to provide the necessary information.
+You can avoid having the VE mischaracterize your past work by comprehensively filling out your work history report and giving details during the hearing when the VE asks you what you did at your jobs.
+Don’t rely on your job title to provide the necessary information.
 The most correct DOT code for your past work can conflict with what you put on your resume, sometimes significantly.

 Explain Your Specific Job Duties in Depth to the VE